The pyramid of needs

 First level: Physiological needs

-This stage contains all the absolutely necessary for survival needs.
-These are whatever our physical body demands to continue living and reproducing.
-Oxygen, water, food, shelter.
-Sex is also placed in this category.
+This stage contains all the absolutely necessary needs for survival.
+These include oxygen, water, food and shelter.
+Anything our physical body demands in order to continue living and reproducing.

 Second level: Safety needs

-As soon as the physiological needs are satisfied, humans will pursue to live in an environment with greater safety.
-To this purpose, they seek a job and a stable income, they try to obtain more and more resources, protect their property and save or invest for the future.
+As soon as our physiological needs are satisfied, we start looking for a safer environment.
+To this end, we seek a job and a stable income.
+We try to obtain more and more resources.
+Protect our property.
+Maybe save or invest for the future.

 Diagram 2: Maslow’s pyramid: Basic, Emotional and Self-fulfilment Needs